rosano/launchlet/os-app/open-guide/body.en.md

 Optionally, Launchlet can include Recipes from any page that sets `LCHPageRecipes` on the `window` object to an `Array`.
 This allows pages to expose their functionality in a way that is accessible to 3rd parties.

-For example, when running Launchlet on <a href="https://rosano.ca" target="_blank">rosano.ca</a>, it is possible to choose a 'Send a message' *Command* that is only accessible from that page.
+For example, when running Launchlet on <a href="https://rosano.ca" target="_blank">rosano.ca</a>, it is possible to choose a 'Send a message' *Command* that originates from the page.

 * * *